 Having a handy helper at home can help you to run your household smoothly.
 We hope the above information gave you a better idea of how to get started with the employment of an FDW, and get on the right foot with your helper.

 With mutual respect and sincerity, you and your maid can maintain a good relationship that will be beneficial to both parties.
-Remember to keep the regulations in mind, and protect you and your maid with an affordable and reliable maid insurance such as ePROTECT maid.
-Available from just $139 for a 14-month plan, learn more here
+Remember to keep the regulations in mind, and protect you and your maid with an affordable and reliable maid insurance such as Tiq Maid Insurance.
+Learn more here.

 Tiq by Etiqa Insurance Pte.
 Ltd.